 The Company records inventory for custom manufacturing of products for specific customers, including manufacturing under supply agreements.
 Raw materials include inventory of manufacturing supplies.
 Work in process includes manufacturing supplies, direct and indirect labor, contracted manufacturing and testing, and allocated manufacturing overhead for custom manufacturing in process at the end of the period.
-There are no finished goods since once the custom manufacturing is complete, products are shipped to the customer and removed from inventory.
+Finished goods include custom manufactured products that are complete, but not yet shipped to the customers.
 There was no inventory for custom manufactured products at August 31, 2014.
-Inventory consisted of the following at March 31, 2015 and September 30, 2014:
+Inventory consisted of the following at June 30, 2015 and September 30, 2014: